idaholab/MontePy/doc/source/migrations/migrate0_1.rst

 * ``MaterialComponents``:
   This is the class that stores information in the above dictionary.
-  It is largely excess object wrapping, that makes the material interface overly complex.
+  It is largely excess object wrapping that makes the material interface overly complex.

 * :class:`~montepy.data_inputs.isotope.Isotope` was renamed to :class:`~montepy.data_inputs.nuclide.Nuclide`.